-Our sponsor and Pala have committed, pursuant to written agreements, to collectively purchase an aggregate of 7,500,000 private placement warrants (or 8,250,000 warrants if the underwriters' over-allotment option is exercised in full), at a price of \$1.00 per warrant, or \$7,500,000 in the aggregate (or \$8,250,000 if the underwriters' over- allotment option is exercised in full), in a private placement that will occur simultaneously with the closing of this offering.
-Each private placement warrant entitles the holder to purchase one Class A ordinary share at \$11.50 per share.
+Our sponsor, Pala, Cantor and Roth have committed to fund \$12,500,000 in the aggregate (or \$14,000,000 if the underwriters' over-allotment option is exercised in full) and purchase an aggregate of 12,500,000 private placement warrants (or 14,000,000 warrants if the underwriters' over-allotment option is exercised in full)), each exercisable to purchase one Class A ordinary share at \$11.50 per share, in a private placement that will close simultaneously with the closing of this offering.
+Of this amount, our sponsor will purchase an aggregate of 6,500,000 private placement warrants (or 7,700,000 warrants if the underwriters' over-allotment option is exercised in full), Pala will purchase an aggregate of 3,000,000 private placement warrants, Cantor will purchase an aggregate of 2,000,000 private placement warrants (or 2,300,000 warrants if the underwriters' over-allotment option is exercised in full) and Roth will purchase an aggregate of 1,000,000 private placement warrants.
 The private placement warrants (including the Class A ordinary shares issuable upon exercise of the private placement warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold until 30 days after the completion of our initial business combination.